CharlesOfficalHostWebsite/BCH_Low_Blood_Pressure_Analysis/README.md

 - They had two separate datasets: patient demographics and minute-by-minute blood pressure readings

 - Identifying low blood pressure isn't a one-size-fits-all approach, as different age groups have different blood pressure thresholds.

-  <h3 align="center">The threshold for "low blood pressure" changes based on a child's age:</h3>

-- Children under 44 months: Low BP is 46 mmHg or below

-- Children 44 months and older: Low BP is 55 mmHg or below

 - They needed to find continuous periods of low blood pressure lasting 14 minutes or more